wisniewskikr/java-springboot/springboot-browser-json/README.md

 -----------

 ##### Goal
-The goal of this project is to present how to create simple Java Spring Boot application which displays text "Hello World" as text in a browser.
+The goal of this project is to present how to create simple Java Spring Boot application which displays text "Hello World" as Json in a browser.

 ##### Details
-This example application displays text: "Hello World".
+This example application displays Json: "Hello World".

 PRECONDITIONS